geng-haoran/Simulately/docs/8_contribute.md

 ### Check Your Contribution

-After modifying the code, remenber to use `npm run build` to check the compilation, and use `npm run start` to check the compiled website.
+After modifying the code, remember to use `npm run build` to check the compilation, and use `npm run start` to check the compiled website.
 Once you think your modification is ready, you can commit your code.

 ### Merge Your Code